soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E1_Methoden-Workflows_en.md

 ---

-## Four approaches to ontology development
+## Four Approaches to Ontology Development

 Ontologies are often created through a combination of (Noy2001ontology, p.
 4ff)